5j9/citer/README.md

 ## Language Setting
 The default language is English and can be changed to Persian using the setting in the config.py file.

+## Known issues
+* The bookmarklet does not work on archive.org (issue #26) or any other website that does not allow opening external links.
+One needs to use Citer directly in such cases.